TolunayM/SnowflakeAnnotation/README.md

 snowflake.datacenter-id=1
 ```

+You can create your own service to retrieve these values from your environment.

 ### 2. Implementation in Entities

 Simply add the `@SnowflakeId` annotation to the field you want and `@SnowflakeData` to the class you want to be automatically populated: